datacamp-content-public/Application-Writing-Efficient-Python-Code-Logan-Thomas-/slides/chapter_1_287791ac4dae03ef70496b93eeac7e4e.md

 - It also allows us to dig deeper into the %timeit output for a given analysis

+- We can use the .all_runs method to see the average time across loops for each run

 - We can use methods like .average to see the average time across all runs

-- We can us the method .best and .worst to see the best and worst times across the runs within a %timeit analysis.
+- We can use the method .best and .worst to see the best and worst times across the runs within a %timeit analysis.

 - Take a look at the methods available by storing a %timeit analysis as the variable a and typing a.[TAB]